soutobias/home-interview-write-integrate-climate-loss-calcs/README.md

 ## Exercise 1: Correcting and Enhancing the Loss Calculation Script

 ### Task Description
-You are provided with a Python script and a JSON file (`data.json`) containing data for five buildings.
+You are provided with a Python script (`exercise1_losses_calculator.py`) and a JSON file (`data.json`) containing data for five buildings.
 This script is designed to calculate total projected financial losses, taking into account factors such as inflation over time, the probability of hazard occurrence, and the process of discounting future losses to their present value.

 ### Requirements
-- **Future Cost Calculation**: Adjust each building's construction cost by applying an exponential growth rate to reflect inflation over time.
+- **Future Cost Calculation:** Calculate the future construction cost by adjusting the current cost using the inflation rate as an exponent.
+This method compounds the cost annually, reflecting the cumulative effect of inflation over the specified number of years.
-- **Risk-Adjusted Loss Calculation**: Modify the future construction cost with the likelihood of experiencing a hazard by multiplying it by the hazard probability.
+- **Risk-Adjusted Loss Calculation:** Determine the risk-adjusted loss by modifying the future construction cost with the likelihood of experiencing a hazard.
+For each building, multiply its future construction cost by its hazard probability to assess the potential financial impact if the hazard were to occur.
-- **Discounting to Present Value**: Apply a discounting process to calculate the present value of the estimated future losses using a standard discount rate.
+- **Discounting to Present Value:** To calculate the present value of the estimated future losses, apply a discounting process that reflects the principle that future financial losses are less valuable in today's terms.
+For each building, determine the present value by dividing the risk-adjusted cost by the discount rate plus one.
+This method translates the future financial impact into an equivalent amount in today's dollars, considering the time value of money.
-- **Total Projected Loss Calculation**: Sum the present values of the estimated losses from all buildings to determine the total financial impact.
+- **Total Projected Loss Calculation:** Sum the present values of the estimated losses from all buildings to arrive at the total projected financial impact.
+This total provides a comprehensive view of the potential losses across the portfolio, combining all individual risk assessments.

 ### Data Structure
 Each entry in the `data.json` file includes: